Joel-Venzke/Kaggle-Dataset-Work/README.md

 working with the [Kaggle Spotify Dataset 1921-2020, 160k+ Tracks dataset](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks)

 ## Overview
-This project was used to predict the populatrity of a song based on various attributes.
-By guessing the average, a root mean squared error (RMSE) of 21.87 is achived.
-This is the baseline for the models to beat.
+This project used Keras/TensorFlow, Scikit-Learn, Pandas, Numpy, and Matplotlib to predict the populatrity of a song based on various attributes.

+By guessing the average of the data set for all songs, a root mean squared error (RMSE) of 21.87 is achived.
+This can be used a baseline to help understand model preformance.

 The current best algorithms are:
 1. Random forest - RMSE: 12.591 (0.035)